ShaneMuir/shanemuir/README.md

 ### Hi there 👋

+UPDATE:- I've removed all my project from the heroku platform since when I created them it was a free service but now they are charging for some services that my apps rely on so I have decided to remove them all.
+Still feel free to follow the READMEs and run my apps locally.

 <!--
 **ShaneMuir/shanemuir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.